 Kristi is a senior consultant with more than 20 years of industry experience and is the author of a delightfully funny blog dedicated to the profession of coding.
 Kristi has an extensive background in coding education and consulting and is a national speaker on topics related to ICD-10 and CPT coding as well as code-based reimbursement.
 She has designed and developed training programs for inpatient and outpatient hospital-based coding including vascular interventional radiology, interventional cardiology, orthopedics and obstetrics.

 CEUs are available to all participants, live or recorded.
+The CEUs will expire on 7.31.20, but the webinar recording will be available until 7.31.21.

 AHIMA This webinar has been approved for 1 continuing education unit for use in fulfilling the continued education requirements of the American Health Information Management Association (AHIMA).
 Granting prior approval from AHIMA does not constitute endorsement of the program content or its program sponsor.
-AHIMA CEUs expire 8.22.20.

 AAPC This program has the prior approval of the American Academy for Professional Coders (AAPC) for 1 continuing education hour.
 Granting of prior approval in no way constitutes endorsement by AAPC of the program content or the program sponsor.
-AAPC CEUs expire 8.31.20.